 - (a) the Company must notify the relevant Employees of the decision to introduce the major change; and - (b) subclauses 23.3 to 23.9 apply. - 24.3.
-The relevant Employees may appoint a representative for the purposes of the Company must recognise the representative.
+The relevant Employees may appoint a representative for the purposes of the procedures in this term.

+24.4.
+If:

-- 24.4. lf: - (a) a relevant Employee appoints, or relevant Employees appoint, a representative for the purposes of consultation - (b) the Employee or Employees advise the employer of the dentity of the representative;
+- (a) a relevant Employee appoints, or relevant Employees appoint, a representative for the purposes of consultation; and - (b) the Employee or Employees advise the employer of the identity of the representative: